akash0034/reactJs/README.md

     - Format: role-fullname
     - Example: reactdeveloper-johndoe
 - Submit a PR with your code & the relevant comments for your work

+**General notes & comments**

+- Follow the standard coding conventions & practises as prescribed for React development
+- Insert code comments if necessary to explain your thinking
+- While 80% unit testing coverage is ideal, we are mostly looking for your approach to unit testing rather than a coverage%